menandmice/micetro_docs/guides/user-manual/folder_management.rst

 See :ref:`access-control` for details on roles and permissions.

-Folders are **not shared** across address spaces, and cannot be moved from one address space to another.
+Folders are **not shared** across address spaces and cannot be moved from one address space to another.

 Creating folders
 ^^^^^^^^^^^^^^^^